-The Kenya Strategic Framework (KASF) 2014/15-2018/19, is a strategic guide for the country’s response to HIV at both national and county levels.
-The framework addresses the drivers of the HIV epidemic and builds on achievements of the previous country strategic plans to achieve its goal of contributing to the countrys Vision 2030 through universal access to comprehensive HIV prevention, treatment and care.
+The Kenya Strategic Framework (KASF) 2014/15-2018/19, was a strategic guide for the country’s response to HIV at both national and county levels.
+The framework addressed the drivers of the HIV epidemic and builds on achievements of the previous country strategic plans to achieve its goal of contributing to the country’s Vision 2030 through universal access to comprehensive HIV prevention, treatment and care.

-KASF is aligned with the Constitution of Kenya 2010, which envisions a new environment for the governance and management of the national HIV and AIDS response, but also presents a major paradigm shift in the governance framework for response.
+KASF was aligned with the Constitution of Kenya 2010, which envisioned a new environment for the governance and management of the national HIV and AIDS response, but also presented a major paradigm shift in the governance framework for response.

-The KASF is driven by Kenyas long term vision for HIV control by 2030 in line with Kenyas economic and development vision of creating a globally competitive and prosperous nation with a high quality of life by 2030.
+The KASF was also driven by Kenyas long term vision for HIV control by 2030 in line with Kenyas economic and development vision of creating a globally competitive and prosperous nation with a high quality of life by 2030.

 A Kenya free of HIV infections, stigma and AIDS related deaths